top of page

 The Real Dangers Hidden in Abandoned Spaces

 Vacant sites are rarely safe environments.
-Teenagers who explore them might not realise the risks involved:
+Teenagers who explore these places might not realize the risks involved.
+Here are some significant hazards:

-Unfortunately, these aren't just “what if” scenarios.
-In recent years, UK news has covered multiple cases where teens were seriously injured or even lost their lives after entering derelict buildings during school holidays.
+These scenarios aren’t merely “what ifs.”
+In recent years, UK news has reported numerous incidents where teens were seriously injured, or even lost their lives, after entering derelict buildings during school holidays.

 Did You Know?

-These aren’t just statistics—they’re real-world reminders of why securing vacant spaces matters.
+These statistics aren’t just numbers; they serve as stark reminders of why securing vacant spaces is essential.

 Why Do Teens Trespass During Holidays?